urmiXYZ/ProjectManagementSystem/README.md

 ## Features

 ### General Features
-- User authentication and **role-based authorization**
-- Home, About, and Privacy pages accessible without login
-- Responsive and user-friendly dashboard
+-User authentication and role-based authorization -Home, About, and Privacy pages accessible without login -Responsive and user-friendly dashboard

 ### Employee Features
 - View **assigned projects** and their statuses